marcelo559/challenge-ios-swift/Curious-D2/README.md

 ## What I will explore
 First Step:
-[v] Create and set up a new iOS project from scratch [v] App design in Xcode using iOS Components
+- [x] Create and set up a new iOS project from scratch
+- [x] App design in Xcode using iOS Components
-[v] Incorporate my own image assets into my app
+- [x] Incorporate my own image assets into my app
-[v] Design and create a custom app icon
+- [x] Design and create a custom app icon
-[v] Design my own user interface by Figma my self layout [v] Changing UI Elements programmatically
+- [x] Design my own user interface by Figma my self layout
+- [x] Changing UI Elements programmatically
-[v] Detect user interaction and respond to it
+- [x] Detect user interaction and respond to it
-[v] Understand Constraints
+- [x] Understand Constraints
-[v] Alignment and Pinning Elements
+- [x] Alignment and Pinning Elements
-[v] Use Swift Variables and Arrays to store data
+- [x] Use Swift Variables and Arrays to store data
-[v] Create a UIProgressView to keep track of questions [v] Explore Swift Structures
+- [x] Create a UIProgressView to keep track of questions
+- [x] Explore Swift Structures
-[v] Explore design patterns and use the Model View Controller pattern [ ] Explore Swift Functions that can have outputs
+- [x] Explore design patterns and use the Model View Controller pattern
+- [ ] Explore Swift Functions that can have outputs
-[ ] Implement MVC
+- [ ] Implement MVC